Adding Models

 To use cross region inference models in Truefoundry, you can use the

-To use cross region inference models in Truefoundry, you can use the Inference Profile ID
+To use cross region inference models in Truefoundry, you can use the Inference Profile ID instead of the model ID.

 When using system-defined inference profiles for cross-Region routing, please ensure you grant model access permission in all destination regions to the role or access/secret key provided in Truefoundry while doing the integration.
 Failure to do so will result in failed inference requests if Bedrock decides to route the request to a different region (apart from the source region) because of lack of access in the other region.